PeterSVenton/portfolio/README.md

 ## Todo
 - [x] Add custom 404 page
 - [x] Store mdx files in centralised folder and transpile to html for AWS knowledge base
+- [x] Store Information for MD pages in frontmatter and use them to populate the "feeds"
 - [ ] Setup AWS knowledge base with agent/gpt like screen
 - [ ] Write 5-10 work articles
 - [ ] Add Breadcrumbs / TOC to mdx pages